-A rotary arm like arrangement with carbon brush at its tip and a knob at the top is present in autotransformers.
+A rotary arm-like arrangement with a carbon brush at its tip and a knob at the top is present in autotransformers.
 The carbon brush slides over the windings when the knob is rotated.
 Smooth control of voltage can be attained with the help of the sliding brush.

 In the case of three-phase autotransformers, three single-phase autotransformers are arranged one above the other, as in the picture above, and controlled by a single knob.

 As mentioned earlier, in an autotransformer single winding serves as both primary and secondary.
-The terminals A and C acts as the input (primary) and the terminals E and C acts as the secondary.
+Terminals A and C acts as the input (primary) and terminals E and C act as the secondary.
 E is connected to the sliding carbon brush.

-The voltage and current transformation ratio (turns ratio) is same as that of the two winding transformer.
+The voltage and current transformation ratio (turns ratio) are the same as that of the two-winding transformer.

 Turns ratio, a